 Interest rate risk is the risk of loss from future changes in the prevailing level of interest rates.
-The Bank is exposed to interest rate risk as a result of a difference, or gap, between the maturity or repricing date of interest rate-sensitive assets and liabilities, as well as on mortgage commitments.
-The primary interest rate risk management tactic is to match the repricing terms of interest rate-sensitive assets and liabilities.
+The Bank is exposed to interest rate risk as a result of a difference, or gap, between the maturity or repricing date of interest rate-sensitive assets and liabilities, as well as on unsold mortgage commitments.
 Certain economic hedges are used to manage the interest rate risk, including bond shorts and interest rate swaps.
 The Bank uses two interest rate risk sensitivity models to measure the impact of changing interest rates on its equity position and net interest income for the 12 months following the measurement date.
 The objective is to measure the interest rate risk within Board approved guidelines.